Shubhiidixit/Code-Sync/README.md

 - **User-Friendly Interface:** Offers a clean, intuitive interface that enhances the overall user experience and productivity.

 - **Live Monitoring:** This platform offers real-time oversight capabilities, allowing interviewers or educators to monitor coding activity as it happens.
-This feature helps prevent cheating by providing immediate visibility into the candidate's actions during the assessment.

 - **Plagiarism Detection:** The mirroring option in Code Mirror allows interviewers to detect cheating or plagiarism by providing a real-time mirror of the user's window, enabling them to closely monitor the candidate's actions during the assessment.